Michael Sam: Montreal Alouettes

 On May 22, 2015, Sam signed a two-year contract with Montreal Alouettes of the CFL, which made him the first openly gay player in the league's history.

 On June 12, a day before the Alouettes' first preseason game, Sam was granted permission to leave camp for "personal reasons" to return home to Texas, and was placed on the suspended list.
 The specific reason for his departure has never been publicized.
 On June 26, the team announced Sam had returned to Montreal and would resume practicing with the team on June 30.
 After sitting out the team's first five games, he made his CFL debut on August 7, 2015, against the Ottawa Redblacks, and became the first publicly gay player to play in a CFL regular season game.
 He did not record a tackle in the game.
 Sam missed the next game after the team reported he had a sore back.
 He left the team the following day, citing concerns with his mental health after a 12-month stretch which he described as "difficult".
 Montreal again placed him on their suspended list.
 After leaving Montreal, Sam told radio host Dan Patrick on his show he never wanted to play in the CFL to begin with.
 "It was a really last call to go to the CFL.
 I never really wanted to go to the CFL, but I did and I committed to going".

 Hiatus

 On August 14, 2015, Sam announced, on Twitter, he was stepping away from professional football due to mental health reasons.
 He was out of football for seven years.
 In that time, he shared his experiences as an author and motivational speaker.

 Coaching career

 Barcelona Dragons

 On April 10, 2022, it was announced that Sam had been hired as the assistant defensive line coach for the Barcelona Dragons of the European League of Football.

 On June 1, the team announced that Sam had been signed as a player after a roster spot opened up.
 He started as a defensive lineman in the team's first game on June 5.

 Panthers Wrocław

 On February 25, 2024, it was announced that Sam had been hired as the assistant defensive line coach for the Panthers Wrocław of the European League of Football.

+Berlin Thunder

+On February 26, 2026, the Berlin Thunder announced that Sam had joined the team as the linebackers coach.